Action1Corp/PSAction1/README.md

 ```

 ### And you can always reach out to myself or the community directly on our [Discord](https://discord.com/channels/841428478669881356/841428479266258946) server or our [Reddit](https://www.reddit.com/r/Action1/) sub.

+# WARNING: Carefully study the provided scripts and components before using them.
+Test in your non-production lab first.

+# LIMITATION OF LIABILITY.
+IN NO EVENT SHALL ACTION1 OR ITS SUPPLIERS, OR THEIR RESPECTIVE OFFICERS, DIRECTORS, EMPLOYEES, OR AGENTS BE LIABLE WITH RESPECT TO THE WEBSITE OR THE COMPONENTS OR THE SERVICES UNDER ANY CONTRACT, NEGLIGENCE, TORT, STRICT LIABILITY OR OTHER LEGAL OR EQUITABLE THEORY (I)FOR ANY AMOUNT IN THE AGGREGATE IN EXCESS OF THE GREATER OF FEES PAID BY YOU THEREFOR OR $100; (II) FOR ANY INDIRECT, INCIDENTAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES OF ANY KIND WHATSOEVER; (III) FOR DATA LOSS OR COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; OR (IV) FOR ANY MATTER BEYOND ACTION1’S REASONABLE CONTROL.
+SOME STATES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATIONS AND EXCLUSIONS MAY NOT APPLY TO YOU.